joonmosqueda/test-REA/docs/PREREQS.md

 1. A build or jump box in the account in which the TEST-REA stack will be provisioned.
 Only required if there is a need to SSH onto the EC2 instance(s) and to and to fullfil some prerequisite steps.
 2. An EC2 KeyPair, used for SSH access to the EC2 instance(s).
 3. A Certificate for the TEST-REA stack, loaded into the ELB.
-4. Service account to connect to Github.
-5. An S3 bucket for backups, if configured.
+4. IAM Role for CloudWatch logs.
-6. VPC and subnet details for the TEST-REA stack
+5. VPC and subnet details for the TEST-REA stack
-7. The AMI ID to use for building new TEST-REA EC2 instance(s).
+6. The AMI ID to use for building new TEST-REA EC2 instance(s).

 ## Build box/EC2 Instance